mihirpatel1996/Web-Assignment-2/README.md

 4. Product page

 All the web pages are responsive `(Bootstrap, W3schools, 2020)` in design to provide better UI for all different sizes of devices.
-In the application there are few colors which are used frequently in design to maintain consistency throughout design.
+In the application there are few colors which are used `(CSS, 2020)` frequently in design to maintain consistency throughout design.
 All of the Web pages maintain similar design to maintain familiarity while using.